Stamp Duty Calculator

 Rates if you're buying your first home

-You can claim a discount (relief) so you don't pay any tax up to £425,000 and 5% on the portion from £425,001 to £625,000.
+You can claim a discount (relief) so you don't pay any Stamp Duty for a property priced up to £425,000 and 5% on the portion from £425,001 to £625,000.

 The Chancellor extended stamp duty relief given to first-time buyers to those buying shared ownership homes (on properties up to £625,000).
 This means for homes with a purchase price up to £625,000 first-time buyers and shared ownership purchases won't pay any tax on the first £425,000 and then 5% on the portion from £425,001 to £625,000.